 At least one preformed 2023 brass quintet will be invited on fellowship, which includes tuition, room, and board in School housing, or the option to receive a housing stipend to be used toward off-campus living expenses.
 Fellowships are awarded to ensembles in pursuit of a career in brass chamber music.
 An additional four quintets may be accepted, with little to no financial assistance.

 Please see our Fellowships and Financial Aid page to learn more.

 The program is rigorous and, thus, members of the American Brass Quintet Seminar @Aspen Program are expected to stay focused on their core curriculum and not engage in extracurricular activities, such as concerto competitions.

 - Group resume required

-- Two letters of recommendation encouraged but not required
+- Two letters of recommendation are encouraged but not required.

 All groups must submit the following repertoire in INDIVIDUAL VIDEO TRACKS.
 Do not include your name in the video title or description.